PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 For more information about PlantUML syntax, see the [PlantUML Language Reference Guide](http://plantuml.com/PlantUML_Language_Reference_Guide.pdf).

+### Comments

+You can add comments to Markdown documents.
+Comments are not exported when rendering output.
+Comments are put in separate blocks, each row prefixed by double slash `//`.
+Example:

+	This is a paragraph

+	// This is a comment on one row

+	This is another paragraph

+	// Comments can be written
+	// on multiple rows, but
+	// each row needs to be
+	// prefixed by //.

 ### Horizontal rules

 Horizontal rules can be used to separate sections of the text.
 There are various ways of including a horizontal rule.
 On a separate line, write a